(updated July 19, 2019)

 Do you listen to podcasts when you sew?
 I love, LOVE, L-O-V-E podcasts and I consume a lot of them!
-I work from home, so as long as I’m not writing anything, I get to listen to podcasts all morning long while my babes are at school.
-I also listen to podcasts on my morning jog and when I bike up this volcano upon which I live.
-They even turn the more annoying household tasks - dish-washing, laundry, etc. - into pleasant moments for yourself.
+I work from home to design sewing patterns for my halfmoon ATELIER label, so as long as I’m not writing anything, I get to listen to podcasts all morning long while my babes are at school.
+Podcasts even turn the more annoying household tasks - dish-washing, laundry, etc. - into pleasant moments for yourself.
 Call me crazy, but I truly believe that listening to podcasts can inspire us to be better human beings.
 They open our minds and create such a connection to humanity that you can’t help but feel a least of bit of compassion for everyone.

 + Love to Sew Podcast

 This is, without a doubt, my very favorite!
 With only 19 episodes under their belt, this is still a pretty new podcast, but Helen and Caroline are killing it!
 You know that feeling you get when you meet somebody new, but you feel like you’ve known them forever and it just clicks?
 That’s the feeling I get with this podcast.
 I feel like Helen and Caroline are here with me and we’re all chatting and laughing along together and I wish the interviews could go on forever.
 If you love to sew clothes, then these ladies will have you looking forward to Tuesday morning all week long!

 Abby’s podcast focuses on interviews with creative business owners.
 Her focus is largely on the quilting and softies industries, but she is such a good interviewer, and the discussions are generally geared toward the business aspect and creative process, so it is a real joy to listen to!